crate/services-docs/docs/reference/subscription-plans.rst

 .. _subscription-plans:

 ==================
-Subscription plans
+Subscription Plans
 ==================

 When signing up for the CrateDB Cloud service, you have a choice of six different subscription plans.
 Each plan is preconfigured for different use cases, depending on what your storage, and computation needs are.
-At the same time, the plans also offer elasticity, since your use case may change.
-Within a given plan you can horizontally scale the compute capacity of your cluster up or down by adding or subtracting nodes.
+At the same time, the plans also offer elasticity, to accompany use case changes.

+Within a given plan, you can horizontally scale the capacity of your cluster up or down by adding or subtracting nodes.
 Limited vertical scaling is also possible, with storage scaling (up only).
-For information on how to do this, refer to our `scaling guide`_.
+For more information on how to do this, please refer to the `scaling guide`_.

-The nature of our plans depends on the method of your subscription.
-We will first explain the plans for the recommended subscription method, `subscribing and deploying a cluster directly`_.
-Subsequently, we will provide some more detailed information regarding plans and billing for subscriptions via our Marketplace SaaS offers.
+This documentation section first explains the plans for the recommended subscription method, `subscribing and deploying a cluster directly`_.
+Subsequently, we will provide some more detailed information regarding plans and billing options based on the Marketplace SaaS offerings.

 .. rubric:: Table of contents